g4vr0che/ad1459/README.md

 * Notifications
 * User list
 * Topic
+* Some commands for doing IRC Things
+* Last message recall
+* Compacted server messages

 ## TODOS

 Currently planned features include:

-* Commands
-  - Currently only the /me command is supported
 * CTCP
-* UI Improvements
-* Last message recall
 * Logging
-* Compacted server messages

 ## Known Issues

 These are problems that have been currently identified:

-* Rooms on every network must have unique names
-* No server messages for Op-actions (kick, ban, modes)
-* Can't set an initial nick which is different from username
 * Large buffers make the application unresponsive

 ### Connecting to IRC